“How do I get started with a healthy eating plan?

 Healthy options that will keep you full throughout the day include:

-- Beans, eggs and nuts
+- Proteins like beans, eggs and nuts

 - Fruits, vegetables, whole grains and fat-free or low-fat dairy